 This Safeguarding Adults Review was commissioned in May 2017 following the death of Rachel who was 20 years old.
 Rachel had previously been a victim of sexual abuse and had a history of mental health difficulties and self-harming behaviours.
 She was also a victim of sexual exploitation and trafficking from the age of 17 onwards.
 Rachel was found dead in her bedroom at the supported accommodation where she had been living.
 The outcome of an inquest was the coroner reaching a determination that the cause of death was drug related.

 Stockport Safeguarding Adults Board commissioned a safeguarding adults review regarding an adult, known as Elizabeth, who sustained fractures and bruising whilst living at home.
 Elizabeth was 87 years old.
 She lived in a one-bedroomed first floor flat and she had two sons who both spent extended periods of time living with her.

-It was reported that from the injuries Elizabeth sustained, there was no medical treatment sought for 4-7 days, and since then, she had been in bed immobilised.
-There was previous concerns relating to financial exploitation, and the buzzer to Elizabeth’s flat had also been disconnected along with concerns of compliance with her medication.
+It was reported that from the injuries Elizabeth sustained, there was no medical treatment sought for between four and seven days, and since then, she had been in bed immobilised.
+There were previous concerns relating to financial exploitation, and the buzzer to Elizabeth’s flat had also been disconnected along with concerns of compliance with her medication.

 Wiltshire Safeguarding Adults Board

 This review looks at the death of Adult D a 40 year male of no fixed abode who was alcohol dependent.
 Adult D had presented to a hospital emergency department in the south of England in early 2017, reporting symptoms of alcohol withdrawal.